stereobooster/diamondback-ruby/README.md

 ## 3 Running DRuby

-In order to make using DRuby as easy as possible, the druby binary can be used as a drop in replacement for the Ruby interpreter.
+In order to make using DRuby as easy as possible, the DRuby binary can be used as a drop-in replacement for the Ruby interpreter.
 However, instead of interpreting the ruby code, it performs its static analysis.
 DRuby accepts a superset of the command line arguments that Ruby accepts.
 For instance, one can invoke:

 ```
 $ druby -I my_dir -rmylib filename.rb